 1. Pour Chickpeas into Ziploc Bag

-2. Combine Food Colouring and Vinegar
+2. Combine Food Coloring and Vinegar

-3. Pour Coloured Vinegar into Ziploc Bag
+3. Pour Colored Vinegar into Ziploc Bag

-4. Spread Food Colouring Throughout
+4. Spread Food Coloring Throughout

-Seal the Ziploc bag and move the chickpeas around with your fingers in order to spread out the food colouring.
+Seal the Ziploc bag and move the chickpeas around with your fingers in order to spread out the food coloring.
 This is a great tasks to hand off to your kids if they want to be involved in the process!

-5. Add More Food Colouring (Optional)
+5. Add More Food Coloring (Optional)

 6. Let Chickpeas Dry

-When you are happy with the colour of your chickpeas, lay them out on a plate or a baking sheet and let them dry.
+When you are happy with the color of your chickpeas, lay them out on a plate or a baking sheet and let them dry.
 If it’s sunny outside, you can leave them out in the sun to make them dry faster.

 It worked well, but it probably took longer than it would have if I had just spread the chickpeas on separate baking sheets, so you may prefer to just keep them separate.